-Reuben is currently employed in the Department of Mechanical Engineering as a Senior Lecturer, in the field of Design.
+Reuben is currently employed in the Department of Mechanical Engineering as a Senior Lecturer, teaching in Design, Mechanics and Manufacturing.

 Impact loading of fibre reinforced polymers often leads to delamination failures.
 Delamination, being a subsurface failure, may not present any visible damage to the structure, while still weakening it significantly.
 Thus understanding delamination initiation and growth is of great importance to designers who use fibre reinforced polymers.
 A novel impact bend test apparatus, based on Hopkinson Pressure Bars, is being used to investigate impact loading of FRPs and the associated delamination.
 Conventional Split HPB apparatus is also being used to investigate the in-plane and through-thickness properties of FRPs.

 Dr Govender's primary research interest is in characterisation of materials, both at high strain rates and materials which present challenges for standard testing methods.
 He has investigated materials ranging from the strong and lightweight (FRPs, sandwich panels), strong and heavy (rock), engineering metals (various steels, titanium alloys, aluminium alloys, copper) to biomaterials.
 Reuben has a growing research area in biomaterials, particularly skin and other membrane tissues.
 He has developed experience in design of experimental rigs, instrumentation and non-contact based measurements such as Digital Image Correlation through his work on these various materials.

 Dr Govender is also responsible for the 3D Printing facilities in the department, and is building research on characterisation and post processing of polymer parts manufactured by Fused Deposition Modeling.

 Some recent publications: